Shigenori Soejima: Design and influences

 Several influences on Soejima's design and career were the work of Fujiko Fujio, the manga and anime franchise Patlabor, and video games such as Street Fighter II.
-For his character designs, Soejima uses real people he has met or seen, looking at what their appearance says about their personality.
+For his character design, Soejima uses real people he has met or seen, looking at what their appearance says about their personality.
 If his designs come too close to the people he has seen, he does a rough sketch while keeping the personality of the person in mind.
 For his work on Stella Deus, Soejima used brushes to achieve the right feel for the game's fantasy setting.
 While he started with brushes for Persona 3, he felt it did not work with the setting and switched to cel shading, which was also used later for Persona 4.

-His designs for Persona 3 and Persona 4 vary significantly: he thought of Persona 3 as being similar in aesthetic to a fantastical manga, citing its use of mecha-like Persona and Mitsuru's flamboyant styling, while the setting of Persona 4 meant its environment and character designs were a lot more grounded.
+His designs for Persona 3 and Persona 4 vary significantly: he thought of Persona 3 as being similar in aesthetic to a fantastical manga, citing its use of mecha-like Persona and Mitsuru's flamboyant styling, while the setting of Persona 4 meant its environment and character design were a lot more grounded.
 Persona 5 was, in Soejima's view, a natural evolution from the art style of Persona 4.
 For his work on Persona Q, his first time working with a deformed Chibi style due to its links with the Etrian Odyssey series, Soejima took into account what fans felt about the characters.
 A crucial part of his design technique was looking at what made a character stand out, then adjusting those features so they remained recognizable even with the redesign.

 During his work on the Persona series, Soejima has used key colors to help illustrate the games' aesthetics and themes.
 For example, Persona 3 had a dark atmosphere and serious characters, so the primary color was chosen as blue to reflect these and the urban setting.
 In contrast, Persona 4 had a lighter tone and characters while also sporting a murder-mystery plot, so the color yellow was chosen to represent both the lighter tones and to evoke a "warning" signal.
 Persona 5 used the color red to convey a harsh feeling in contrast to the previous Persona titles and tie in with the game's story themes.
-In his time working on the Persona series, Soejima has come to think of Persona 3 as his favorite entry in the series, with one of its main characters Aigis being his favorite character overall.
+In 2014, Soejima said Persona 3 was his favorite entry in the series and Aigis being his favorite character.